root-project/web/blog/_posts/2022-03-01-code-horsepower-f1.md

 - "Tools", "Options", "Beautifier", "Clang", "Use predefined style", "File"
 - If you enable "testing" flag in *CMake*, adapt "Timeout" in "Tools", "Options", "Testing".
 - Be sure that the option "CTest" is active under "Active Frameworks" of that same menu.
+- Optional: Check that "Tools", "Kits", you have selected the compiler you want, as well as "CMake generator".
+If you use *Ninja*, make sure it's installed.
 - Optional: Check that "Tools", "Text editor", "Completion", "Enable Doxygen blocks" is enabled.
-- Optional: Under "Tools", "Options", "Build&Run", "Custom Output Parsers", "Add", "Warning", specify the pattern `(.*) at line (\d+) of file (.*)` and order 3,2,1.
+- Optional: Under "Tools", "Options", "Build & Run", "Custom Output Parsers", "Add", "Warning", specify the pattern `(.*) at line (\d+) of file (.*)` and order 3,2,1.
 "Apply", "Ok".
 Activate it under "Projects", "Build Settings", on the bottom.
 - Optional: Install [a spellchecker plugin](https://github.com/CJCombrink/SpellChecker-Plugin) by unzipping the release file into your *QtCreator* installation folder.
 Configure then your dictionary under "Tools", "Options", "Spellchecker".
 - Clone the [ROOT git repository](https://github.com/root-project/root/) and open main "CMakeLists.txt" with *QtCreator*.
-- Optional: configure your default's "Kit" build directory to e.g. `~/builds/`
+- Optional: configure your default's "Kit" build directory to e.g. `~/builds/`.
-- Specify `-j8` on your Kit build settings, and `root.exe` as your executable in the run settings.
+- Specify `-j8` on "Projects", "Build & Run", "Kit-name", "Build", "Build Steps", and `root.exe` as your executable in the run settings.
+- Optional: also specify the "Working directory".
 - "Tools", "Options", "Analyzer", "Valgrind", "Add", "etc/valgrind-root.supp" and "etc/helgrind-root.supp" from your cloned repository.

 Setting up all this platform requires some initial effort, but once it is running, it will smooth your development and bug hunting, and once you've get used to it, you will find it much more tiring to program without it ;) .